Slashdot today quoted Small fries as saying that the Net Neutrality Debate crosses the Atlantic.

 A decade ago the web was static pages of text with the occasional image whereas now it’s video and radio on demand where the user creates their experience according to their feelings.
 As people spend more time online so their need for interesting activities increases hence photo sharing and increasingly video sharing websites.
 These websites need bandwidth and a lot of it.
 As I write this article I’m listening to a stream coming from Last.fm.
 Last night I was watching three simultaneous streams from Operator 11 and found that I could stream from two laptops at once to this website.
 I was using a lot of bandwidth and it worked flawlessly.

 By giving the user the freedom they desire for how they use the internet and a variety of websites so you allow new phenomena to occur.
-With restrictions on photo sharing flickr would never have been and it’s the same with Youtube.
-Restrictions stifle creativity and markets that should have been stagnate rather than improving.
-As a result I am for net neutrality because of how many great things are currently accessible online.
+With restrictions on photo-sharing Flickr would never have been and it’s the same with Youtube.
+Restrictions stifle creativity and markets that should have been stagnant rather than improving.
+As a result, I am for net neutrality because of how many great things are currently accessible online.
 I also believe that those analysts should experiment with the medium and see what doors are open as a result of new trends and see whether they can subsidise these startups.

 Their arguments sound hollow, on one hand they urge subscribers to sign-up for faster download plans, and pay premium prices.
 And yet, they complain when subscribers finally find an application that puts their web speed to work.